 Selling online gives the retailer access to a goldmine of customer data that is just not accessible through brick-and-mortar retailing.

-Not only do online consumers typically provide their name, email address and phone number when checking out or registering on a site, but they also provide a wealth of consumer behavior and demographic data, available through Google Analytics, that can help online retailers optimize the consumer journey and market more effectively and accurately.
+Not only do online consumers typically provide their name, email address, and phone number when checking out or registering on a site, but they also provide a wealth of consumer behavior and demographic data, available through Google Analytics, that can help online retailers optimize the consumer journey and market more effectively and accurately.

 E-tailers are also able to nurture and retarget consumers precisely, based on their stage in the journey.
-For example, using data insights, an online retailer can email potential customers who have abandoned their carts, motivating and reminding them to check out their purchase and can even use retargeting advertising to nurture leads that have not yet purchased.
+For example, using data insights, an online retailer can email potential customers who have abandoned their carts, motivating and reminding them to check out their purchase, and can even use retargeting advertising to nurture leads that have not yet purchased.

 3. Wider customer base

-With e-commerce, geographical boundaries become inconsequential.
+Going online with e-commerce sites makes geographical boundaries become inconsequential.
 You could sell your products to online shoppers across the country or even across the globe.
 You’re not limited to shoppers in your physical location.

 The internet also opens up your retail store to different niche audiences that you wouldn’t have access to.
-By using multiple online touchpoints, you can access customers from all angles by going where they already are, such as social media, forums and google search.
+By using multiple online touchpoints, you can access customers from all angles by going where they already are, such as social media, forums, and Google search.